SupreethRagavendra/SupreethRagavendra/README.md

 # 💫 About Me:

 - Pursuing MCA with the aspirations to become a Java Backend Developer, Software Engineer, or Security Analyst.
-- Completed BSc in Computer Technology.
+- Completed BSc Computer Technology.
 - Proficient in Java; published booklet "Anne's Rise to Success."<br>
 - Experienced in writing and freelancing on:
  <br>   Android Development